ilhamyulianto/hsechatassistant/readme.md

 ---

-## 4. Ingestion Architecture
+## 4. PDF's context processing

-The ingestion process is separate from production runtime.
+The PDF processing is separate from production runtime.

 **File:** `ingest.py`